kitadmin01/analytickit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a feature for PostHog
+about: Suggest a feature for analytickit
 labels: enhancement, feature

 ---